ImAKappa/pftp/docs/index.md

 2. Your keyboard (the `enter`/`return` key, `Ctrl`/`Cmd` keys, letters, numbers, space bar, etc.)
 3. Using a web browser, like Google Chrome or Mozilla Firefox
 4. Navigating a website

+## 🪶 Author's Note

+First, thank you for taking the time to learn programming.
+It's very much worth it!
+Second, thank you for choosing to read my book specifically.
+Third, despite what the smattering of emoji's and em dashes might lead you to believe, this book was written purely by a human, for humans.
+I just like writing like this 🤷‍♀️.
+As of 2026, AI-tools have gotten scarily good at reproducing nice-looking text (including code), but I firmly believe that it's important to learn coding the good old fashion way with lots of manual typing, lots of confusion, and lots of satisfaction when you get something working yourself!

+> \- A kappa